Rights group chides Singapore over Chinese bus drivers

 Four Chinese men, charged with inciting a two-day walkout by dozens of their colleagues last week, asked for lawyers on Thursday in a case that highlights tensions over immigration in Singapore and the treatment of foreign workers.

-"Singapore defies basic labor rights by criminalizing migrant workers for a work stoppage," Phil Robertson, deputy Asia director at Human Rights Watch, said in a statement.
+"Singapore defies basic labor rights by criminalising migrant workers for a work stoppage," Phil Robertson, deputy Asia director at Human Rights Watch, said in a statement.

 "It then adds insult to injury by justifying nationality-based discrimination in pay and working conditions, and restricting foreign workers' rights to form or lead a union to do something about it."